Fact Sheet (PDF)

 Graduates of the Ed.D.
 Program pursue positions of leadership in:

-Interested applicants should submit official academic transcripts from all colleges and universities attended, GRE General Test scores, a professional writing sample and three professional letters of recommendation.
+Interested applicants should submit a statement of interest, official academic transcripts from all colleges and universities attended, GRE General Test scores, a professional writing sample and three professional letters of recommendation.
 Application materials should be submitted using the online application process.

 The program admits one cohort each year to begin study in the fall semester.
 Admission is competitive and potential students are encouraged to begin the application process early.
 Priority date for admissions consideration is March 1st.
 Preference is given to applicants who have three years of professional teaching experience.